 NOAA Funding Expands Middle Bass Island Wetlands Preserve

-Conservation partners are using NOAA funding to double the size of an Ohio island preserve and protect valuable habitat.
+The Takeaway: Conservation partners are using NOAA funding to double the size of an Ohio island preserve and protect valuable habitat.

 Conservation partners are saving threatened habitat and wildlife on Ohio’s rapidly developing Middle Bass Island by acquiring land for a forested wetlands preserve.
 This effort has now expanded thanks to NOAA funding to purchase an additional 20.8 acres, which will more than double the preserve’s size.
 One of the three parcels, 7.59 acres, was protected in late 2017—and project partners are in the process of acquiring the other two properties.